JacobLinCool/Cimple-Lib/README.md

 - Provide library description through VS Code intellisense

 The only downside is that dereferring a function pointer may have a small cost.
 (Maybe compiler will optimize it away?)

+## Development

+1. build the ubuntu environment image `scripts/build.sh`
+2. enter the container `scripts/start.sh`
+3. do anything you want